2406-Ryan-Java-FS/project-2-backend/README.md

-Student account:
+Student account:  <br>
-As a student, I should be able to:
+As a student, I should be able to:  <br>
-Register as a student.
+Register as a student. <br>
-Login using email and password.
+Login using email and password. <br>
-Browse and search for courses and programs by keywords, and categories.
+Browse and search for courses and programs by keywords, and categories. <br>
-Enroll in courses and programs.
+Enroll in courses and programs. <br>
-Pay the course fee using the payment gateway.
+Pay the course fee using the payment gateway. <br>
-Receive confirmation emails.
+Receive confirmation emails.  <br>
-View the course content.
+View the course content. <br>
-Attempt quizzes assigned in the course.
+Attempt quizzes assigned in the course. <br>
-Get quiz scores.
+Get quiz scores. <br>
-Participate in a discussion forum with other students and educators. – Nice to have Cancel course enrollment within 5 days of course purchase.
+Participate in a discussion forum with other students and educators. – Nice to have <br>
+Cancel course enrollment within 5 days of course purchase. <br>
-Submit a review for the course.
+Submit a review for the course. <br>
+ <br><br>

-Educator account:
+Educator account:  <br>
-As an educator, I should be able to:
+As an educator, I should be able to:  <br>
-Register as an educator using email, password, and professional details.
+Register as an educator using email, password, and professional details. <br>
-Login using email and password.
+Login using email and password. <br>
-Create and manage courses and program content.
+Create and manage courses and program content. <br>
-Create an MCQ-based quiz for each course.
+Create an MCQ-based quiz for each course.  <br>
-Set a timer for the quiz.
+Set a timer for the quiz. <br>
-Set the number of attempts for the quiz.
+Set the number of attempts for the quiz. <br>
-Participate in a discussion forum with the students. – Nice to have Submit a response to the student review.
+Participate in a discussion forum with the students. – Nice to have <br>
+Submit a response to the student review. <br>